 In Weaver’s book about all things Creature, he ends the mention of Mark Wingfield’s keen observation with some input from another sci-fi film authority.
 Effects supervisor and author Robert Skotak also interviewed producer William Alland, and vaguely remembered Alland alluding to the possibility that one idea for Creature was a backstory about a lost Gill Man civilization.
 Unlike some other interviewees Tom Weaver had to endure, Alland was fairly reliable in most interviews.
 So maybe (and only maybe) when the Mars backdrop went up and he saw the big pillars, Alland said, “Ah, that’s just ruins from the city of the Creature’s ancestors.
 We’ll cover that story in sequel number fourteen.”

-Of course there are other viewpoints … we at CineSavant have discovered that the respected Doctor Frank Baxter has his own theory for why the grotto where dwells the Creature from the Black Lagoon has those strange pillars: they were put there by The Mole People of Asia Minor.
-Needing a break from the Sumerian daily grind, those furry fossorial Mole People annexed the Amazon as an underground vacation destination.
+Of course there are other viewpoints … we at CineSavant have discovered that the respected Doctor Frank Baxter has his own theory for to explain the strange pillars in the grotto where dwells the Creature from the Black Lagoon: they were put there by The Mole People of Asia Minor.
+Needing a break from the Sumerian daily grind, those furry fossorial Mole People dug their way to South America and annexed the Amazon as an underground vacation destination.